OpenGamma/OG-Platform/docs/engine/Caching.rst

 ``ViewFactory``
 ---------------
 The view factory contains a single cache which is shared between all views it creates.
-This means that commonly used values (e.g. curves) don't have to be recalculated for each view.
+This means that commonly used values can be reused in different views without having to be recalculated.
+The cache is an instance of the Google Guava class ``com.google.common.cache.Cache``.

 Clearing the cache
 ^^^^^^^^^^^^^^^^^^
-The ``ViewFactory`` class has a method ``clearCache()`` which discards all entries in the cache.
+The ``ViewFactory`` class has a method ``clearCache()`` which discards all cached values.
 It is exposed as a JMX operation.
-When this is invoked the existing cache is not affected.
-It is possible that the cache is in use by a view and if it were cleared it could lead to inconsistencies in the results.
+When this is invoked the existing cache is not affected as it is possible that the cache is in use by a view and if it were cleared it could lead to inconsistencies in the results.

 Clearing the cache is achieved by swapping the cache for a new, empty cache.
 When each view starts a calculation